Your South Beach Diet Dining Out GuideArticle posted in: South Beach Diet South Beach DIY

-It’s been long day.
+It’s been a long day.
 And an even longer week.
 When Friday rolls around, it’s natural to want to go out to eat.
 But should you now that you’re on The South Beach Diet?
 Without a doubt: Yes.
-In fact, you have to.
-On each Phase of the South Beach Diet, it’s your responsibility to prepare two DIY breakfasts, lunches and dinners each week, whether you cook it at home or go to a restaurant.

 Why?
 It’s great practice for the real world.
 Going out to eat is a natural part of learning how to live a high-quality, heart-healthy lifestyle without hunger or deprivation.
 Plus, every restaurant menu—no matter how deep fried and cheesy it may seem—has something you can eat.
 So what are those “approved” foods?
 What kinds of things should you absolutely avoid?